Core motivation: fear

 At their worst, they become very dependent and fearful.
 They may blame others for their problems and imagine that completely innocent people are out to get them.

-In the Enneagram model, there is no pure personality type, and each Six is affected by the two personality types that are located near it on the Enneagram wheel.
-Each Six is affected by the Enneagram 5 and the Enneagram 7 personality types.
-This adds an additional flavor to the type 6, and may form two additional distinct personality types 6w7 and 6w5.
+In the Enneagram model, there are no pure personality types, and each Six is affected by two personality types that are located near it on the Enneagram wheel.

 MBTI for the Enneagram Type 6